egnappahz/Asuswrt-shell-monitoring/README.md

 Its basicly a big promotional piece (and thank you) to ASUS, trying to highlight its most treasured (and forgotten) feature: ssh with shell access directly to the router.
 They did a good job there leaving most tools exposed to the user, and basicly no one even seems to know.

+Most of the script will be in the "nagios format", so actually also outputing performance stats.
+Please enjoy everything that is possible on the linux powered asus router.

 # check_asusr_linkspeeds.sh
 With the broadcom SoC, physical ports are not directly exposed.
 Due to the architecture of Broadcom-based consumer routers, physical Ethernet ports are typically not exposed as individual interfaces in the Linux networking stack.
 Instead, the switch ASIC (often integrated with the SoC) is abstracted behind a single aggregated interface.